Kowabdanawa odë kė (They watch over this land)

 Agriculture will strive to promote access to healthy foods, food sustainability, and food sovereignty for tribal citizens through enhancing tribal properties for native wild foods and through creating accessible gardens and collaborations with producers.
 Additionally, collaborations and education will provide tribal citizens with opportunities to learn to grow, preserve, and store food, so that living in or near food deserts does not prevent healthy living.

-Do you have ideas you want to share with us about natural resources, environmental quality, agriculture, or hunting, fishing, and gathering?
+Do you have ideas you want to share with us about natural resources, conservation, environmental quality, agriculture, or hunting, fishing, and gathering?
 We want to hear your comments, concerns, and suggestions.
 Share them with us by following the link below!

 Kowabdanawa odë kė Suggestion Form